mshumer/gpt-investor/README.md

 - Retrieves analyst ratings and price targets for each company
 - Conducts industry and sector analysis to understand market trends and competitive landscape
 - Generates comparative analyses between the selected company and its peers
-- Provides a final investment recommendation for each company based on the comprehensive analysis
+- Provides a final investment recommendation for each company based on the comprehensive analysis, including price targets
 - Ranks the companies within the industry based on their investment attractiveness

 ## Requirements